 Remodeling on a budget?
 We’ve got you covered.
 Seeking quality and solid design options?
 We’re here for you.

 The first step for any bathroom renovation project is to know your budget and what every potential update will cost.
-When reviewing the ideas, you’ll often be tempted to let your imagination go beyond the expectations.
+When reviewing the latest ideas and trends, you’ll often be tempted to let your imagination go beyond the expectations.
 You’ll obviously want to keep that in check during the planning stages, but don’t be afraid to splurge on a few items just to be sure you achieve the results you can live with.

-For $5,000 to $15,000, you can obtain significant updates throughout the small bathroom space with some money left over to splurge.
-If instead, you tackle just one or two ideas for now, those costs average around $2,500 to $7,500.
+That said, a mid-range of $7,500 to $17,500 is what you can expect, if you are looking to implement significant updates throughout the small bathroom space with some money left over to splurge.
+If instead, you tackle just one or two ideas for now, those costs average around $3,500 to $8,500.

 Before considering ideas, you’re wise to have handy all the measurements of the space you are working with, how fixtures are situated currently and then what are standard dimensions for potential upgrades.